-The Domaine du Chant d’Éole was founded in 2010, as the result of a partnership that now combines the passion of a winemaker from Champagne with that of a large farming family in the Mons region.
+The Domaine du Chant d’Éole was created in 2010 thanks to an association that now combines the passion of a Champagne winegrower, Filip Remue, with that of a large family of Belgian Farmers, the Ewbank’s family.

 Carefully selected grape varieties